gocardless/pgsql-cluster-manager/README.md

 which each conceptually 'manage' different components:

 - `cluster` extracts cluster state from pacemaker and pushes to etcd
-- `proxy` ensures our Postgres proxy is reloaded with the current primary IP
+- `proxy` ensures our Postgres proxy (PgBouncer) is reloaded with the current primary IP
 - `migration` controls a zero-downtime migration flow

 ### Playground

 We have created a Dockerised sandbox environment that boots a three node Postgres cluster with the `pgsql-cluster-manager` services installed.
-We strongly recommend playing around in this environment to develop an understand of how this setup works and to simulate failure situations (network partitions, node crashes, etc).
+We strongly recommend playing around in this environment to develop an understanding of how this setup works and to simulate failure situations (network partitions, node crashes, etc).

 **It also helps to have this playground running while reading through the README, in order to try out the commands you see along the way.**